cathrbak/Zumo-robot/README.md

 # Zumo Robot

-An excercise in the course TDT4113, using Zumo robot to do specific tasks.
+An excercise in the course TDT4113, using Zumo robot with raspberry pi to do specific tasks.